MTKSHU/ScalableSevSeg/README.md

 Acknowledgments:
- ScalableSSD Library  Written by Rohan Seth, 2013    Version 1.0;     Direct any questions or suggestions to rohanscar@gmail.com
+ ScalableSSD Library  Written by Rohan Seth,CEDT,NSIT_2013    Version 1.0;
+ Direct any questions or suggestions to rohanscar@gmail.com
  Special thanks to Prof Dhananjay V. Gadre, Co-ordinator CEDT,NSIT and Rohit Dureja (Undergraduate Student, NSIT ) for their continuous guidance and support during the development of the library.
  Thanks to Dean Readings , Mark Chambers and Nathan Seidle for help  used from their library SevenSeg,2013 to code this segment.